 60s 到 80s 反文化的轉變(從一把電吉他開始反叛→翻轉→上位影響)與 cyberpunk:

 The couterculture of the 1960s was rural, romanticized, anti-science, anti-tech.
 But there was always a lurking contradiction at its heart, symbolized by the electric guitar.
 Rock technology was the thin edge of the wedge.
 As the years have passed, rock tech has grown ever more accomplished, ......
 Slowly it is turning rebel pop culture inside out, until the artists at pop's cutting edge are now, quite often, cutting edge technicians in the bargain. ......
-The contradiction〔反科技〕has become an integration〔與科技結合〕.
+The contradiction〔反科技〕has become an integration〔與科技結合〕.p. xi

 And now that technology has reached a fever pitch, its influence has slipped control and reached street level.
 As Alvin Toffler pointed out in The Third Wave -- a bible to many cyberpunks -- the technical revolution reshaping our society is based not in hierarchy but in decentralization, not in rigidity but in fluidity.